gl-inet/docs4.x/docs/tutorials/internet_cellular.md

 You can also search on the [forum](https://forum.gl-inet.com){target="_blank"} or create a post for asking.

-## Dual-SIM
+## Setup for Dual-SIM models

-Some models have built-in modems and support dual SIM cards, and the interface may be slightly different.
-Take the GL-X3000 (Spitz AX) as an example.
+Some models have a built-in modem and support dual SIM cards, and the interface may be slightly different compare to one SIM card model.

+Here take the GL-X3000 (Spitz AX) as an example.
 It supports "Dual SIM, Single Standby", which means it can hold two SIM cards for internet access, but only one SIM card can be active at a time, and the user can switch between them.

+We recommend to turn off the router first, insert your SIM card into the slot, and then turn it on again.

+On the left side of web Admin Panel -> INTERNET, Cellular sector.

 When no SIM card is detected.